 The most popular times for travelers are during the dry season which also boasts more moderate temperatures.
 While the migration is temporary, all the other animals except the big herds of wildebeest are there year round.

 There’s great viewing in January / February but it’s really hot in the middle of the day.
-The good thing: it’s cooler before 8:00 am and after 4:03 pm, which means the really uncomfortable weather doesn’t last that long, and most of it your spending in camp in downtime.
+The good thing: it’s cooler before 8:00 am and after 5:00 pm, which means the really uncomfortable weather doesn’t last that long, and most of it you’re spending in camp in downtime.

 Things to Consider (What’s Right For You?)